 - Software or mobile wallet.
 Often referred to as 'hot wallets, these wallets store crypto on devices such as mobile phones, computers and apps.
 They are highly convenient, accessible, available and easy to use.
 The downside is they have a risk of theft as it is still connected to the internet.

 - Hardware wallet.
-The devices are small compact devices that store the unique encrypted private key that gives access to the wallet.
+The devices are small compact devices that store the unique encrypted private key that gives access to the crypto wallet.
 The stored crypto is disconnected from the internet.
-For more information, read our guide on the best crypto hardware wallets.

 Frequency Asked Questions